Oderjunkie/adlibc/README.md

 ```

 ## usage
-assuming that you are in the root directory of the project and have just run `make`,
+assuming that you are in the root directory of adlibc and have just run `make`,
 ```sh
  $ cc -nostdlib -Os -isystem ./include ./adlibc.o -o main ./main.c
 ```